travetto/travetto/module/auth-rest/README.md

 ```

 ## Passport
-Within the node ecosystem, the most prevalent `express`-baseed auth framework is [`passport`](http://passportjs.org).
+Within the node ecosystem, the most prevalent auth framework is [`passport`](http://passportjs.org).
 With countless integrations, the desire to leverage as much of it as possible, is extremely high.
 To that end, the there is extension support for `passport` baked in, and registering and configuring a strategy is fairly straightforward.

 ```typescript
 export const FB_AUTH = Symbol('facebook');